ytopt-team/ytopt/ytopt-libe/hpo4llm/readme.md

-Hyperparameter Optimization for LLM training loss benchmark using ytopt-libe
+Hyperparameter Optimization for LLM training loss benchmark with different scaling laws  using ytopt-libe

 This benchmark is modeled after the llm/loss benchmark in ytopt and the HPO/libE benchmarks.
-It is designed to be used with libEnsemble for hyperparameter optimization of an LLM loss function.
+It is designed to be used with libEnsemble for hyperparameter optimization of an LLM loss function for a given scaling law.
 See its details in the paper (https://arxiv.org/pdf/2508.06617).

 Files:
 - dlp.py: The main model/training script (code mold) with parameter markers (#P0, #P1, ...)